 Hereditary Hemorrhagic Telangiectasia (HHT) is a genetic disorder that affects about one in 5,000 people.
-HHT is also known as Osler Weber-Rendu (OWR).
+HHT is also known as Osler Weber-Rendu (OWR) disease.

 HHT is caused by a gene mutation that creates malformed blood vessels that lack the structure and durability required to prevent bleeding.
-Bleeding can occur virtually anywhere, but the nose, lungs, and the GI tract are most susceptible, and heavy nosebleeds are common in some patients.
+Bleeding can occur virtually anywhere, but the nose, lungs and gastrointestinal (GI) tract are most susceptible.
+Heavy nosebleeds are common in some patients.
 The disease varies in symptoms and severity from person to person.
 While symptoms can be treated, there is no cure.
 Serious complications such as stroke, brain hemorrhage and even death can be prevented with the right care.

 Expert HHT Care